joshbuker/joshbuker.github.io/_posts/2025-12-10-switching-jekyll-themes.md

 - [x] Lots of minor metadata updates and other tweaks
 - [x] Replicating the contact section of the sidebar and adding tooltips

-But hey, a little bit of TLC goes a long way.
+But hey, a little bit of elbow grease goes a long way.

 Anyway, with the improvements to my personal blog completed, it's time to get back into my current hyperfixation of choice - [NixOS](/tags/nixos/).
 Stay tuned for some more blog posts, and maybe even some tutorial videos!